 Dead rats aside, there was one area of the garden that always made me feel a little uneasy.
 As the name suggests, there was once a mill here.
-Upper Vatch Mill was one of several in the area and reputedly the highest around Stroud, at seven storeys.
-In the late 18th century it was a paper mill, but by the 1820s had become a cloth-mill.
-By the end of the Victorian era, the mill was gone.

-Nationally many apple and other orchards have vanished; abandoned or grubbed up because there’s no longer any money in them.
+Nationally, many, if not quite all, orchards have vanished; having been abandoned or grubbed up because there’s no longer any money in them.

-Yet, here in London one group of people have set out to plant a series of new orchards, filling South London with saplings of hope.
+Yet, in Lambeth one inspired and dedicated group of people have set out to plant a series of new orchards, filling South London with saplings of hope.

 I had a Charlie Brown moment this morning.